sanjeyac/workflow-base/README.md

 # workflow-base

+A set of preconfigured tools to improve frontend productivity.

 This  project aims to create a workflow for developing angular based frontend with Behaviour Driven Development and API Driven Development.
 Angular code style is based on "John Papa's angular style guide".